SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Results and Analysis

 Further, we extend our evaluations to a cross-dataset scenario i.e. training on one dataset and evaluating on a different dataset.
 The aim of this investigation is to find out the transferability of representations obtained from signatures of one language to another.
 To do so, We performed the experiments on two possible setups:

 \begin{itemize} \item \textbf{Setup-1: } We train only the self-supervision pipeline on one dataset and perform the fine-tuning phase as well as evaluate on the other.
-This is much like a fine-tuning based transfer learning setup.
-Since the overall setup requires training samples from both datasets, we have maintained the train/test split as described in Section \ref{subsec:dataset}.
+We have maintained the train/test split as described in Section \ref{subsec:dataset}.
 The rest of the framework remains unchanged.

-\item \textbf{Setup-2: } We perform the entire training process, self-supervised training followed by dual triplet loss-based fine-tuning, on one dataset.
-We then use this fine-tuned model for inference on the downstream dataset (which contains signatures from a different language).
-For this setup, we evaluate and report our results on the entire dataset to be used for testing.
-Although we could have as well trained our model on an entire dataset for this setup, we nevertheless chose to follow the training set configuration as given in Section \ref{subsec:dataset} so that our training process remains consistent with those reported in Tables \ref{tab:comp_ablative} and \ref{tab:comp_sota}. \end{itemize}
+\item \textbf{Setup-2(a): } We perform the entire training process i.e. self-supervised training followed by dual triplet loss-based fine-tuning, on one dataset.
+We then use this fine-tuned model for inference on a dataset containing signatures from a different language.
+For inference, the entire dataset was used.
+For this setup, we chose to follow the training set configuration as given in Section \ref{subsec:dataset} so that our training process remains consistent with those reported in Tables \ref{tab:comp_ablative} and \ref{tab:comp_sota}.

+\item \textbf{Setup-2(b): } The setup is identical to Setup-2(a), except that we use the entire dataset for training.